VergilDsanji66/ak/README.md

 ## Overview

-This repository ("ak") contains a small collection of tools, libraries, and example code for data analysis, signal processing, and small-system utilities.
-The project is language-agnostic and may include Python, C/C++, and JavaScript components; organize and extend it to suit your needs.
+This repository ("ak") contains a small collection of tools and example code focused on water-level monitoring and alerting.
+The primary purpose is to detect water levels from configured inputs and notify users via SMS and USSD.

 ## Key Features

-* Lightweight, modular utilities for data processing
+* Water-level detection and monitoring pipeline (sensor or data feed ingestion)
-* Example scripts for preprocessing, feature extraction, and visualization
+* SMS notifications using the Africa's Talking API (implementation lives in sms.py)
-* Optional native modules (C/C++) for performance-critical workloads
+* USSD handling to provide interactive options and send different messages based on user selection
-* Tooling for model training, evaluation, and reporting
+* Lightweight utilities and example scripts for preprocessing and analysis

 ## Suggested Repository Layout

-- src/                — core source code (Python, C/C++, etc.)
+- src/                — core source code (Python, optional C/C++)
 - scripts/            — utility scripts and helpers
 - data/               — sample input data and metadata
 - notebooks/          — exploratory Jupyter notebooks